seananderson/metafolio/inst/ms/ms.md

 population-specific productivity.
 We then implement scenarios that prioritize alternative sets of populations and evaluate the salmon portfolios along risk-return axes, as a financial portfolio manager might.
-We show that conserving response diversity buffers metapopulation risk given short-term climate forcing and ensures metapopulation persistence given long-term climate warming.
+We show that conserving a diversity of thermal tolerances buffers metapopulation risk given short-term climate forcing and ensures metapopulation persistence given long-term climate warming.
-We then show that dividing conservation among more populations buffers risk regardless of response diversity or climate trend, but possibly at the expense of long-term growth rate and persistence when available habitat declines over time.
+We then show that dividing conservation among more populations buffers risk regardless of thermal-tolerance diversity or climate trend, but possibly at the expense of long-term growth rate and persistence when available habitat declines over time.
 We conclude that considering metapopulations through portfolio theory provides a useful additional dimension through which we can evaluate conservation